ZichenFrankFu/Backside_of_the_Moon/README.md

 <img width="714" alt="Screenshot 2024-11-30 at 15 48 58" src="https://github.com/user-attachments/assets/e430d33e-2c21-4e3a-abf4-50cab3596272">

+**Please note that for some of the following images, some effects (E.g., fog, bloom) have been temporarily turned of while taking the screenshot, in order to better show the specific effect we are focusing on demonstrating in each image.**

 *Terrains*

 We added a natural scenary based on a terrain (including grassland and hills) to the blackhole scene. (room 2)